locuslab/dreaml/docs/example.rst

 dataset.

-We recommend running this example from the IPython notebook, which is located in the examples directory is also on our GitHub page here_.
+We recommend running this example from the IPython notebook, which is located in the examples directory and is also on our GitHub page here_.

 .. _here: https://github.com/locuslab/dreaml